Dusty Hernández-Harrison: Professional career

 At the age of 17, Dusty chose to forgo his amateur status and made history in his professional debut on June 11, 2011, when he became the youngest licensed professional fighter in the United States.
 In his first professional bout at the DeSoto Civic Center in Southaven, Mississippi, Dusty faced Alphonso Alexander, a man more than twice his age.
 Dusty won by a 40–36 shutout on all three judges’ scorecards.
 In his next bout in July, Dusty earned a unanimous decision victory over veteran Trenton Titsworth.

-On December 10, 2011, Dusty made his highly anticipated Washington, D.C. debut, fighting on the Amir Khan vs. Lamont Peterson undercard on a HBO World Championship Boxing broadcast.
+On December 10, 2011, Dusty made his highly anticipated Washington, D.C. debut, fighting on the Amir Khan vs. Lamont Peterson undercard on an HBO World Championship Boxing broadcast.
 In his first hometown professional bout, Dusty scored three knockdowns and a first-round TKO over Terrell Davis.

-Dusty's successful first year in the professional ranks earned him 2011 Rookie of the Year honors from the world-renowned blog, Boxing Along The Beltway.
+Dusty was named the 2011 Rookie of the Year by boxing blog, Boxing Along The Beltway.

 Dusty fought eight more times in 2012, including headlining cards in front of sellout crowds at the Walter E. Washington Convention Center in Washington, D.C.
 He was named 2012 Prospect of the Year by Stiff Jab.
-Dusty had a busy 2013, winning all eight of his fights and culminating in him being named an ESPN Super 20 Prospect as well as 2013 Prospect of the Year by Boxing Along The Beltway.
-He was also dubbed by International Boxing Organization President Ed Levine as a fighter that had the makings of a future world champion.
+In 2013, Dusty won all eight of his fights and was named an ESPN Super 20 Prospect as well as 2013 Prospect of the Year by Boxing Along The Beltway.
+He was also dubbed by International Boxing Organization President Ed Levine as a fighter who had the makings of a future world champion.